calebmsword/javascript-notes/deep-clone.md

 JavaScript is a dynamic language with monkeypatching.
 There is nothing to stop a user from monkeypatching native classes.
 This can cause a well-designed algorithm to suddenly throw errors when a native class is being cloned.
 It is also impossible to write a fail-proof method to check if a type is a native object for the same reason.
 There are some pretty good solutions (`Object.prototype.toString.call`, or the `instanceof` operator, or how some native API's throw if `this` is bound to an unexpected value), but with enough effort, any of these checks can be circumvented.
 It also possible to create objects which falsely indicate they are a native JavaScript class instance, and there isn't a foolproof way to protect from this.

-A cloning algorithm which attempts to clone native JavaScript APIs is an algorithm that trusts the user to leave native JavaScript APIs alone. `structuredClone` supports every API listed [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types) If the user doesn't monkeypatch them or create objects which falsely indicate they are one them.
+A cloning algorithm which attempts to clone native JavaScript APIs is an algorithm that trusts the user to leave native JavaScript APIs alone. `structuredClone` supports every API listed [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types) if the user doesn't monkeypatch them or create objects which falsely indicate they are one them.
 This is one of the few situations where `structuredClone` affords trust to the user.

 ### cloning user-created objects